 The Euro is used in other countries as well even though it’s not their official currency.
-If you are planning on travelling further afield it might be worth checking if the Euro is accepted if you have some holiday cash to spend.
-Places like Cuba, North Korea and Syria accept the Euro even though it’s not their official currency.
+If you are planning on travelling further afield it might be worth checking if the Euro is accepted if you have some holiday cash left to spend.
+Places like Morocco, Cuba, North Korea, Egypt and Syria accept the Euro even though it’s not their official currency.

 Things You Should Know About The Euro Exchange Rate

-Many things effect the Euro exchange rate and I’m sure that it won’t have passed your attention that since the Brexit vote that £1 will buy you between €1.10 and €1.15 on a good day.
-Since the beginning of the Euro currency the value of the pound has fluctuated a lot between €1.73 at it’s highest point and €1.02 when it reached it’s lowest.
+Many things effect the Euro to pound exchange rate and I’m sure that it won’t have passed your attention that since the Brexit vote that £1 will buy you between €1.10 and €1.15 which is around the best euro rate you can get at the moment.
+Since the beginning of the Euro currency the value of the pound has fluctuated a lot between €1.73 at it’s highest point and €1.02 when it reached it’s lowest euro to pound exchange rate.

-Whilst I’m not going to cover all the issues that effect the Euro to GBP exchange rate it is certainly worth knowing what is going on in the news, like important votes that might be on the horizon or the date we are due to leave the EU.
-Issues like Brexit certainly do effect the best Euro rate available to you on the high street and timing can play a huge part in getting the most for your money.
+Whilst I’m not going to cover all the issues that effect the Euro to pround exchange rate it is certainly worth knowing what is going on in the news, like important votes that might be on the horizon or the date we are due to leave the EU.
+Issues like Brexit certainly do effect the best Euro rate on the high street and the timing of when you buy euros can play a huge part in getting the most for your travel money.

 Should You Buy Euros Before You Go?

-Some people don’t get any Euros before they travel, and to be honest sometimes we are those people.
+Some people don’t buy Euros before they travel, and to be honest sometimes we are those people.
 If you haven’t got time to buy Euros at the best exchange rate then using your card abroad is going to be a reality for you.

 Under no circumstances whatsoever ever is it a good idea to visit the Exchange bureau at the airport.
 They notoriously offer the worst exchange rate and using your card at the ATM is going to be a better value for money option while you are on holiday.